francopasut/academic/content/en/post/vim-blank-lines/index.md

 * Fourth formula: `g/^\s*$\n^\s*$/d`
 * Parte that does not match: `\n`

-The fourth formula doubles the pattern  of the second one by attaching the _line feed_  command i already seen above (`\n`).
+The fourth formula doubles the pattern  of the second one by attaching the _line feed_  command I already mentioned  above (`\n`).

 The last formula cleans up the document by removing any redundant lines with no text characters leaving only one of them between the lines of text.